-The concreted path turned into a dark soil track covered overhead by trees.
-We continued for a long time along the path that was only wide enough for one person.
+The concrete path turned into a dark soil track covered overhead by trees.
+We continued for a long time along the path, which was only wide enough for one person.
 I could hear music and dancing through the trees.
-An orange glow was visible in a small clearing.
+An orange glow was visible in a clearing ahead.
 We slowly approached the dancing light.
 There was a small carnival of fantastic animal outfits on a stage of water.

 We watched for a few minutes as the animal outfits performed before we continued along the track.